Dr Thomas T Italiano, Clinical Psychologist. Online therapy available

 Training, qualifications & experience

-I have worked in a variety of Mental Health settings within the NHS and I am currently working in a MAP (Mood, Anxiety and Personality Disorder) Service in East London.
+I have worked in a variety of Mental Health settings within the NHS and, alongside my private practise, I am currently working in a MAP (Mood, Anxiety and Personality Disorder) Service in East London.

 I have completed a Doctorate in Clinical Psychology at University College London (UCL) and I am registered with the Health & Care Professional Council (HCPC).
 I am also a Cognitive Behavioural therapist, accredited by the British Association for Behavioural & Cognitive Psychotherapies (BABCP), and am guided and abide by their professional practice guidelines.